 Since then, it has been my mission to locate, scan, catalog, and share as many examples and variations that I can reasonably locate.
 My goal is not only to capture high-resolution scans of image content, but to also record the metadata associated with each physical slide object.
 I have collected this information to aid my own research, but also in hopes that it will be useful for other researchers and enthusiasts.

 Starts Thursday! would not have been possible without the people and institutions who shared their time, knowledge, skills, and expertise, and so generously provided access to their collections.

 Topping the list is Frank Buxton, who shared with me his collection as well as the vision of making these images available.

 I owe a debt of gratitude to the collectors who generously provided access to their collections and who allowed me to scan and catalog their treasures.
-Many thanks to: Anonymous, Rob Brooks, Tracey Goessel, Donna Hill, John Hillman, Mark Johnson, Neil Maciejewski, Ed Martin, Glenn Miranker, Jessica Rosner, Ned Thanhouser, Matt Vogel, John Durr Wise, and Joe Yranski.
+Many thanks to: Anonymous, Rob Brooks, Tracey Goessel, Donna Hill, John Hillman, Mark Johnson, Bob Krijger, Neil Maciejewski, Ed Martin, Glenn Miranker, Jessica Rosner, Ned Thanhouser, Matt Vogel, John Durr Wise, and Joe Yranski.

 Thanks also to the individuals who provided help, support, and assisted my research in so many different ways: Soeluh van den Berg, Dorothy Bradley, Kevin Brownlow, Donata Pesenti Campagnoni, Rebecca Grant, Ron Grant, Barbara Hall, Martin Humphries, Nancy Kauffman, David Kiehn, Mike Mashon, Ben Model, Francesco Modolo, Ann Olszewski, Jenny Paxon, Steven Richardson, Michael Ruffing, Zoran Sinobad, Rob Stone, and Tanya Strauss.